NortonLiverpool_101

 Flame cutting

-For any oversize material that cannot be processed through one of our shears, it would be prepared to size via flame cutting or lancing if applicable.
+Any oversize material that cannot be processed through one of our shears is prepared to size via flame cutting or lancing, as appropriate.

 ISS & KSS Plants